CDT Day 125 — October 28

 There was not much in the depressed town and it reminded me of Mojave, CA where I lived for a few years after hiking the PCT.
 Just a rundown gas stop along a busy highway.
 But it had what we needed.
 A post office to pick up our resupply boxes, bounced here from South Pass City, a Family Dollar for chips, and a library for internet.
 Spice and I handled our few chores, then found the dudes in their motel room so we could fill our water bottles and cook a warm meal before leaving town.

 Crunchberry was having a hell of a time doing laundry or buying any food after the power went out in half the town.
 The washer shut down and the McDonald’s employees had all gone home early.
 The only open business he found was the liquor store.
 That just seemed to make sense for some reason.
 We heard his tale of woe while slurping noodles from a shared pot.
 Then, at 6pm, Spice and I shouldered our packs to walk out of town despite protests from the dudes.
 The temptation to stay indoors was powerful, but we had dreams of making a few more miles before setting up.

 We followed a sandy road for a couple miles further, then pitched the tent against the cold in the dark under a small juniper.
-It is cold anyway, but dry at least.
+It was cold anyway, but dry at least.
 After so many burritos in town, a bar was all I needed for dinner.
 I scarfed it down then burrowed into my quilt, hoping for a cozy ride to tomorrow.
 Maybe the sun will shine and the air will be warm.
 Maybe that was the last snow of this hike.
 We keep saying that.
 Eventually it will be true.